 You can tell it is made by experts as it truly melts away in your mouth.

-HiP is a very vibrant vegan chocolate brand specialising in oat milk chocolate bars with exiting and fun flavour combinations.
+HiP is a very vibrant vegan chocolate brand specialising in oat milk chocolate bars with exciting and fun flavour combinations.

 The brand is owned by James Cadbury whose great-great-great grandfather was John Cadbury, the man who set up the Cadbury company!
 So chocolate must be in their blood.